The Galerkin analysis for the random periodic solution of semilinear stochastic evolution equations: Introduction

-Note that Definition \ref{feng-zhao1} covers both the deterministic periodic path and the random fixed point (c.f. \cite{arnold}), also known as stationary point as its special cases.
+where we use in the last two lines the measure preserving property of Wiener process stated in Assumption \ref{as:preserve}.
+Therefore $Y$ is a random periodic path for semiflow $\varphi$ generated from SDE \eqref{eqn:OU2}.

 In general, random periodic solutions cannot be solved explicitly.
-For the dissipative system generated from some SDE with a global Lipchitz condition, the convergences of a forward Euler-Marymaya method and a modified Milstein method to the random period solution have been investigated in \cite{rpsnumerics2017}.
+Even for the simple case as we showcased in Eqn. \eqref{eqn:OU2}, one relies on numerical approaches to simulate the random periodic path $Y$.
+For the dissipative system generated from some SDE with a global Lipchitz condition, the convergences of a forward Euler-Maruyama method and a modified Milstein method to the random period solution have been investigated in \cite{rpsnumerics2017}.
 For SDEs with a monotone drift condition, one benefits a flexible choice of stepsize from applying the implicit method instead \cite{wu2021}.
 Each of these numerical schemes admits their own random periodic solution, which approximates the random periodic solution of the targeted SDE as the stepsize decreases.
 The main challenge lies in proving a convergence of an infinite time horizon.
 In this paper, we consider approximating the random periodic trajectory of SPDEs, where, we encounter an additional obstacle of simulating infinite-dimensional objects.
-For this, we employ the spectral Galerkin method (c.f. \cite{spectrum}) for spatial dimension reduction and construct a discrete exponential integrator scheme based on the spatial discretization.
+For this, we employ the spectral Galerkin method (c.f. \cite{spectrum}) for spatial dimension reduction, construct a discrete exponential integrator scheme based on the spatial discretization and conclude the existence and uniqueness of random periodic solution from the discrete scheme.
+To the best of our knowledge, this is the first study that works on the numerical analysis (Galerkin analysis) of random periodic solutions for SEEs.
 The Galerkin-type method has been intensively used to simulate solutions of parabolic SPDEs over finite-time horizon \cite{grecksch1996, gyongy1998,gyongy1999, kruse2014c,kruse2014o, kruse2019}, and it is recently applied to approximate stationary distributions for SPDEs \cite{bao2014}.
 For the error analysis of both strong and weak approximation of semilinear stochastic evolution equations (SEEs) through Galerkin approximation, we refer the reader to the monograph \cite{kruse2014book}.

 Let $(H, (\cdot, \cdot), \| \cdot \|)$ and $(U, (\cdot, \cdot)_U, \| \cdot \|_U)$ be two separable $\mathbb{R}$-Hilbert spaces.
 For a given $t_0,T \in (-\infty,\infty)$ with $t_0<T$ we denote by $(\Omega, \mathcal{F}, (\mathcal{F}_t)_{t \in [t_0,T]}, \mathbb{P})$ a filtered probability space satisfying the usual conditions.
 By $(W(t))_{t \in [t_0,T]}$ we denote an $(\mathcal{F}_t)_{t \in [t_0,T]}$-Wiener process on $U$ with associated covariance operator $Q \in \mathcal{L}(U)$, which is not necessarily assumed to be of finite trace.
 Denote by $\mathcal{L}_2^0=\mathcal{L}_2^0(H) =\mathcal{L}_2(Q^{\frac{1}{2}}(U),H)$ the set of all Hilbert-Schmidt operators from $Q^{\frac{1}{2}}(U)$ to $H$.